Ho Chi Minh City Metro is Vietnam’s first rapid transit network that will serve the business and financial hub, Ho Chi Minh City.

 Line 1 is due to have 11 surface and three sub-surface stations, also related bus stations.
 There is a commitment to make the system accessible for users with physical disabilities and for bus routes to act as feeder services to rail.
 Planning indicates several interchange points on the system as later lines are opened.

 Six-car trains are to be deployed with a target daily loading of 162,000 passengers.
 An end-to-end time of around 29 minutes is planned, with a train every five minutes through a 20-hour operational day.

 Those with rapid transit experience who have expressed interest have included Japanese conglomerate Sumitomo Corporation (lead contractor for the Manila MRT-3 Phase 1 project) and two Europe-based companies who are already active in Vietnam, Alstom and Siemens.

 Japan’s Kawasaki Heavy Industries has also expressed its interest in providing locomotives and carriages for the project.
 Neighbouring China may also see opportunities with this emerging market.

 The metro will utilise 17 Hitachi trainsets, the first of which was delivered in October 2020.

 Signalling aspects are to be announced.
 Along with other potential suppliers, French company Alstom is already active in this area of the market through their work with Vietnam Railways on the existing rail system.

-Anticipated completion date for the first line is 2014.
-The HCMC transport master plan proposed five further metro lines which, with Line 1, will approximate to 107km (66 miles).
-The same plan, which also included three monorail routes totalling 37km (23 miles), indicated completion of the schemes by 2020, by which time the population forecast is 13.5 million.
+The HCMC transport master plan proposed eight further metro lines which, with Line 1, will approximate to 109km (68 miles).
+The same plan, which also included three monorail routes totalling 56.5km (35 miles), indicated completion of the schemes by 2020, by which time the population forecast is 13.5 million.
 With Ho Chi Minh City as Vietnam’s main economic centre, it remains to be seen if the earlier studies for rapid transit in the capital, Hanoi, will be revived in some form.